GLP-1 and metabolic medicine

 How it compares to Wegovy

-- In the UK, NICE recommends Mounjaro for weight management in eligible adults via specialist services.
+• In the UK, NICE recommends tirzepatide for weight management in eligible adults; it can be used in primary care or specialist weight management services.

 The dose ladder